 Give me my space – but not too much!

-Cats should not be left alone for long periods in the day, this can cause anxiety and stress.
+Cats should not be left alone for long periods of the day, this can cause anxiety and stress.
 It might be worthwhile to investigate a companion kitty to keep each other company

 Ensure there is enough space for your cat to roam around; indoor cats should have access to several rooms safely.